fabricecordelieres/IJ-Toolset_PD-analysis/README.md

 The toolset allows segmenting all elements, extracting relational and basic morphometrical informations.
 The Colab script is a a basic tool to shape and visualize the extracted data.

 ## How does it work ?
 ### IJ Toolset
 #### Data structure for output
 The toolset will output many data.
 In order to keep everything sorted, a specific folder/subfolders structure is adopted.
 The datastructure is generated as the user is activating the different tools.
-For each of the following folders, a subfolder is created per lif file and contains one file per sequence.
+For each of the following folders, a subfolder is created per input file.
 This data structure is hosted in a user-defined root folder.

+- _**User defined output folder**_:
+	- _**Sub-folder named after the image's title**_:
+		- **composite:**
+			- Dilated_Composite.tif:
+			- Raw_Composite.tif:
+		- **CSV:**
+			- Cells.csv:
+			- Junction_points.csv:
+			- Walls_Modeling.csv:
+			- Walls.csv:
+		- **JSON:**
+			- data.json:
+		- **png:**
+			- Ori_PDs.png:
+			- Ori_Walls.png:
+			- Skeleton.png:
+			- Tagged_Cells.png:
+			- Tagged_junction_points.png:
+			- Tagged_PDs.png:
-- _**XXX**_:
+			- Tagged_Walls.png:

 #### Tool 1: